-Chief Todd Schmaderer and the men and women of the Omaha Police Department will host law enforcement professionals from around the world at #SMILEcon #8 September 24th-26th, 2013.
-We will gather in downtown Omaha at the Old Market District.
+Chief Jane Castor and the men and women of the Tampa Police Department will host law enforcement professionals from around the world at #SMILEcon #9 May 28th-30th, 2014.

 The first day of the conference, attendees hear from law enforcement and communication professionals on topics of social media strategy, reputation management, policy and other issues pertaining to community outreach.
 This (the eighth) SMILE Conference will also emphasize Event Management to include Crisis Negotiation.

-We have a confirmed keynote from Peter Muyschondt from Amsterdam, Netherlands Police and a presentation on investigations from Officer Marko Forss of the Helsinki, Finland Police.
+We have a confirmed keynote from Peter Muyshondt from Antwerp, Belgium Police and a presentation on investigations from Officer Marko Forss of the Helsinki, Finland Police.
 We are working on an international mix of speakers who are the leading thinkers in this area.
 Our subject matter experts will lead delegates through three public-safety-specific and information-packed intense days of social media and Internet education.

 From the Chief to the newest officer in the agency, Investigators, PIOs, SROs and Community Policing Officers, The SMILE Conference is appropriate for anyone who is interested in social media and its many applications in the field of law enforcement, community engagement and crime prevention.